 "Housing the archival history of Chicago’s parks through our partnership with Chicago Park District is central to our mission of strengthening communities,” said Chicago Public Library Commissioner Brian Bannon.
 “This collection holds a wealth of information for those interested in Chicago’s community history, our green spaces, and the residents who have enjoyed them for over a century.”

 The collection boasts more than 61,000 photographic prints processed and digitized to archival standards, covering the over 500 parks in the Chicago Park District system.
 These photographs are high resolution and fully searchable in the Special Collections Reading Room.
 The physical prints are also available upon request.
-10,000 selected images are available on Chicago Public Library’s website, representing 91 parks.
+10,000 selected images are available in the Chicago Park District digital collection on Chicago Public Library’s website, representing 91 parks.
 Funding for this project was provided by the Gaylord and Dorothy Donnelley Foundation and the Chicago Public Library Foundation.
 CPL will host an exhibit of the collection in fall 2019 at Harold Washington Library Center.

 The collection also includes approximately 100,000 landscape and architectural drawings spanning 150 years and representing over 500 parks, boulevards and beaches.
 They include property surveys of park sites; maps showing Lake Michigan's shoreline changes; plans showing utility lines; architectural plans for park buildings and structures; and planting plans for landscapes.
 These drawings represent the work of famed architects, planners and landscape architects such as Frederick Law Olmsted, Daniel Burnham, William Le Baron Jenney, Edward Bennett, Alfred Caldwell, and Jens Jensen.
 Some drawings were also created by the Works Progress Administration (WPA).
 The drawings are currently available for research via the Special Collections Reading Room at Harold Washington Library Center, with partial funding from the Parkways Foundation.